menglong567/MLBaaSPlatfrom/README.md

 MultiChainJavaAPI
 <https://github.com/menglong567/MultiChainJavaAPI>

-Besides the above projects you also need to be familiar with multichain which is an opensource blockchain(It also provides commercial version starting from 2.x version) <https://www.multichain.com/>
+Besides the above projects you also need to be familiar with multichain which is an opensource blockchain(It also provides commercial version starting from 2.x version) <https://www.multichain.com/> and corda

-Current the whole system is still in draft status and front-end console will be added later
+Current the whole system is still in draft status and for front-end server you can build on your own based on the api from MultichainClient project and KubernetesClient
 ```

 ### Whole Picture